psychemedia/ace-of-spades-devilish-tales/src/john_blacklin.md

 Monday, at the Old Bailey, John Blacklin, of Queen-street, Cheapside was capitally convicted for vendings cards with a forged stamp (as an Ace of Spades.)
 The trial lasted 5 hours and a half.
 Two boys indicted with him were acquitted, having acted under his control.
 Blacklin is supposed to have gained 8000£ a year by this practice.
 ```

 The two boys implicated in the case, Maydwell and Knype, were tried the following day.
-Another case tried that day, of a certain J. Harding (presumably no relation to a Mr. harding we will meet later), a "dashing swindler", sounds like a classic hustle...
+Another case tried that day, of a certain J. Harding (presumably no relation to a Mr. Harding we will meet later), a "dashing swindler", sounds like a classic hustle...

 ```{admonition} *Simply smuggling?*, May, 1805
 :class: dropdown